theXappy/RemoteNET/README.md

 * .NET Core 3.0/3.1
 * .NET Framework 4.5/4.6/4.7/4.8 (incl. subversions)

-## Compilation
-1. Clone
-2. Open `RemoteNET.sln` file in VisualStudio 2019
-3. Build Solution (`Ctrl+Shift+B`)

-You can then run the `ScubaDiver.Tester` project which is a CLI demonstrating some of `RemoteNET` abilities.
-Alternativly, include `RemoteNET` in your project and use it yourself.
+## Including the library in your project
+There are 2 ways to get the library:

+1. Get it [from NuGet][nuget-link]\
+-or-
+2. Clone this repo, compile then reference `RemoteNET.dll` and `ScubaDiver.API.dll` in your project.

 ## Minimal Working Example
 To get the essence of how easy and usefull this library can be, see below a re-implementation of [denandz/KeeFarce](https://github.com/denandz/KeeFarce).